Edward Dando

 Dando began his thefts in about 1826 and was arrested at least as early as 1828.
-He would often leave a house of correction and go on an eating spree the same day, being arrested straight away and appearing in court within a few days, only to be put back in prison.
+He would often leave a house of correction and go on an eating spree the same day, being arrested straight away and appearing in court within a few days, only to be put back in prison; his normal defence was that he was hungry.
 On at least one occasion he was placed in solitary confinement after he stole the rations of his fellow prisoners.
 Most of his activity was in London, although he also spent time in Kent, much of it in the county's prisons.
-While in Coldbath Fields Prison in August 1832, Dando caught cholera—part of an ongoing pandemic—and died.
+While in Coldbath Fields Prison in August 1832, Dando caught cholera—part of a long-running pandemic—and died.

-His death, like his many exploits, was widely and sympathetically reported in both the London daily press and in local newspapers.
+His death, like his many exploits, was widely and sympathetically reported both in the London daily press and in local newspapers.
 His name entered into the public argot as a term for someone who eats excessively and does not pay.
 He was the subject of numerous poems and ballads.
-In 1837 William Makepeace Thackeray wrote a short story loosely based on Dando; this was also made into a play by Edward Stirling.
+In 1837 William Makepeace Thackeray wrote a short story loosely based on Dando; this was made into a play by Edward Stirling.
 Charles Dickens wrote about Dando and compared him to Alexander the Great.